tegorman13/Dissertation/Manuscript/manuscript.pdf.md

 ::: {#tbl-e2table2 .cell layout-align="center" tbl-cap='Testing performance from novel positions.
 Includes data only from positions that were not encountered during the training stage (e.g. excludes positions 500 and 800 for the varied group, and one of the six locations for each of the constant groups).
-Table presents Mean absolute deviations from the center of the target, and standard deviations in parenthesis.'}
+Table presents Mean absolute deviations from the center of the target, and standard deviations in parenthesis.' hash='manuscript_cache/pdf/tbl-e2table2_f7b41434ce82d0349334ef7cd94d0d21'}
 ::: {.cell-output-display}